Text localization

 This creates translations for two languages: English and Russian.
 Now we can use them in our project.

-Usage in Layouts
+Usage in layouts

-Next, to use our translations, let's create a text object in the layout and give it the value {game.title}.
+Next, to use our translations, let's create a text object in the layout and give it the value {game.title}

 Now when you press the play button (preview), you'll see the magic — our text automatically changes to "First Fantasy 10".

-Usage in Events
+Usage in events

 You can also use translation keys in native Construct 3 events and more.

-The localization system will replace {potions.mana} with "Mana Potion" even during runtime.
+The automatic localization system can replace {potions.mana}

-Moreover, you're not limited to just Set text — you can change text however and whenever you want.
+Moreover, you're not limited to just using Set text — you can change text however and whenever you want.